CentroEPiaggio/dysturbance/code_testbed/README.md

 ### Data Storage and File Naming Conventions
 The `.csv` data stream files are stored in a path relative to the Catkin workspace, to avoid possible error due to absolute paths.
 The directory `experiments` is indeed created next to `catkin_ws` (or whatever name had been chosen during installation) at the first experiment run, if it is not already there.
-Inside `experiments`, files are organized in directories named by the date of the runs.
+Inside `experiments`, files are organized in directories named by subject and protocols ids.

 This could be a hierarchical structure example:
 ```